 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-The active ingredient in an NSAID medication will vary based on which drug an individual is using.
-Some common active ingredients are acetylsalicylic acid (aspirin), ibuprofen, naproxen, and celecoxib (Celebrex).1,2 The active ingredient in the NSAID can be found on the bottle of an over-the-counter medication, or in the prescribing information for a prescribed NSAID.
-Your provider or pharmacist can also tell you what the active ingredient in your NSAID is.
+The active ingredient of an NSAID can be found on the bottle of OTC medicines or in the prescribing information for prescribed NSAIDs.
+Your doctor or pharmacist can also tell you what the active ingredient in your NSAID is.

-Although the active ingredient in each NSAID may be different, they all function in a similar manner.
-In order to relieve pain, NSAIDs inhibit, or block, several enzymes that are involved in the production of prostaglandins.
+In order to relieve pain, NSAIDs block several enzymes that are involved in the production of prostaglandins.
 Prostaglandins play a role in the inflammatory and pain response pathways in the body.
-By reducing or blocking the formation of prostaglandin, NSAIDs are able to reduce inflammation and pain.
+By reducing or blocking the formation of prostaglandin, NSAIDs are able to reduce inflammation and pain.1,2

-Enzymes are important proteins in the body that help it carry out necessary functions.
-The main enzymes that NSAIDs inhibit are cyclooxygenase (COX) enzymes, which can be further broken down into COX-1 and COX-2 categories.
-Non-specific NSAIDs, like ibuprofen or naproxen, will block both of these, while newer NSAIDs, called COX-2 inhibitors, only block COX-2 enzymes.
-It has been theorized that this mechanism may help prevent some of the adverse gastrointestinal symptoms that can accompany other NSAIDs.
+Newer NSAIDs, called COX-2 inhibitors, only block COX-2 enzymes.
+Doctors think this helps prevent some of the gastrointestinal symptoms that can come with other NSAIDs.
 The only COX-2 inhibitor on the market right now is Celebrex.
 COX-2 inhibitors should not be taken with other NSAIDs.1,2

 - Anemia (low red blood cell count)